AungKaung1928/Simple-Javascript-Projects/README.md

 # My-Projects
-You can check out all of my projects here.
+You can check out some of my JavaScript projects here.

 # Breakout Game 🎮
 Classic brick-breaking arcade game.